DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/Readme.md

 * **MACE_Filter**
 * **MINACE_Filter**

-work pretty the same way.
+work pretty much the same way.
 A training subset is chosen from the preprocessed database corresponding to a particular subject, and a number of images from this set is used to form a linear combination that optimizes certain physical property of the correlation plane.
 This linear combination in the image frequency space constitutes the filter.
 This filter is stored in the folder ```filters```, as a ```*.mat```  file.
 The prefix in the filename indicates the type of filter (HBCOM, MACE, MINACE, etc.).
 The filename includes subject name and a suffix **_filter**.
 The function returns the names of the figures used in the filter construction as a ***MATLAB cell object***.

 To build an HBCOM filter, type in the command window: